marcellorhcp/marcellorhcp/README.md

 ### Hi there, I'm [Marcelo!](https://marcellorhcp.github.io) 👋

-- 💻 IT Analyst with 10+ years of experience in IT infrastructure, support, and operations management.
+💻 IT Operations Engineer with over 10 years of experience in IT infrastructure, systems administration, and operations management.

-- 👨‍🎓 Bachelor's degree in Computer Science.
+🎓 Bachelor's degree in Computer Science.

-- ☁️ AWS Certified Cloud Practitioner.
+☁️ AWS Certified Cloud Practitioner and passionate about cloud-native solutions.
-- ✔ Scrum Foundation Professional.
-- 👨‍💻 Currently learning and practicing software development using the **Go** programming language.

-As an IT professional transitioning into software development, I am passionate about combining my background in IT operations with my newfound interest in coding and cloud technologies.
-I am actively expanding my expertise by building projects with Go and focusing on applying best practices to real-world challenges.
+✔ Certified in Scrum Foundation, with a focus on Agile project delivery.

+👨‍💻 Exploring Go programming to enhance cloud-native development and system automation capabilities.

 ---